ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 );
 ```

-You can also target specific parts of your model that you would like to persist
+You can alternatively target specific parts of your state by wrapping the
-by wrapping the desired models with the `persist` helper.
+desired nested models.

 ```javascript
 const store = createStore(